ashih42/RTv1/README.md

 * `Left Shift` + `Numpad 2` Increase camera rotation around Z-axis.

 ### Light Controls
 A scene may have 1 or more light sources.
-A light source may be directional light or point light.
+A light source may be either directional light or point light.

 * `Tab` Select next light source.
 * `O` Toggle light on/off.